-The bottom row of Table 10 presents the results of tests to compare multivariate models with the same copula but with different models for the marginal distributions, either the parametric skew t distribution, or a nonparametric estimate.
-As noted above, the nonparametric estimate we use is the EDF, and does not have an unique counterpart for the density, which is required for the computation of the log-likelihood.
+The bottom row of Table 10 presents results from tests to compare multivariate models with the same copula but different models for the marginal distributions, either the parametric skew t distribution, or a nonparametric estimate.
+As noted above, the nonparametric estimate we use is the EDF, and does not have an unique counterpart for the density, which is needed to compute the log-likelihood.
 To overcome this for this test, one can use a nonparametric density estimate, such as one based on a Gaussian kernel with Silverman's bandwidth.
 The results in Table 10 indicate that for all choices of copula model the parametric density estimate is preferred to the nonparametric estimate in terms of OOS fit (the t-statistics are all positive), however only for the time-varying copulas are these differences (borderline) significant, with t-statistics of 1.99 and 1.80.